 In response, IT teams in multiple industries are now using agile practices to accelerate development and respond to change.

-One of the most popular agile methodology which our company integrates in the development process of its software solutions, and is becoming our company’s policy is “Scrum”.
+One of the most popular agile methodologies which our company integrates into the development process of its software solutions, and is becoming our company’s policy is “Scrum”.